Bluejhonny/Bluejhonny/README.md

 👍 I’m looking to collaborate with teams with large or small projects where I can apply my knowledge and expertise

-🌟 I am looking for a job as a back end developer in the mern or pern stack.
+🌟 I am looking for a job as a full stack or back end developer in the mern, pern stack or another stack to grow professionally

 <p id="badges" align="center">